New Hampshire

 Rand v.
 State of New Hampshire

-At the end of June, 2022, taxpayers in several low property wealth New Hampshire school districts filed a complaint in the state superior court, Grafton County, alleging that the current state system for funding public education violates the state constitution and prior decisions of the State Supreme Court.
+At the end of June, 2022, taxpayers in several low property wealth New Hampshire school districts filed a complaint in the state superior court, Grafton County, alleging that the current state system for funding public education violates the state constitution because 1.
+The state relies on a state property tax system that does not provide uniform tax rates and creates unfair disparities in funding between wealthier and poorer towns; and 2) The funding levels currently guaranteed by the state are inadequate and especially deny an adequate education to students who qualify for free or reduced-price lunch, special education services, or are English language learners.

 In 1997, the New Hampshire Supreme Court held in Claremont v.
 State that the state had an obligation under the state constitution to fund an adequate public education and that “To the extent the State relies upon property taxes to fund a constitutionally adequate public education, the tax must be administered in a manner that is equal in valuation and uniform in rate throughout the State.”